hacdias/webdav/README.md

 # Enable or disable debug logging.
 Default is false.
 debug: false

-# Whether or not to have authentication.
-With authentication on, you need to
-# define one or more users.
-Default is false.
-auth: true

 # The directory that will be able to be accessed by the users when connecting.
 # This directory will be used by users unless they have their own 'scope' defined.
 # Default is "." (current directory).